jakobsRepository/Interactive-Graph-Cuts-for-Object-Segmentation/README.md

 # How does the cut value of the (s,t)-graph equal the value of the energy function ?

 For visualizing we represent the energy function as the following markov network.
-It and its corresponding (s,t)-graph can be visualized.
+It and its corresponding (s,t)-graph can be visualized as follows:

 ![image](https://user-images.githubusercontent.com/101547425/160617011-2a1a9ef8-b45d-414e-aab9-4958011e4bf2.png)